 Me and LetsGoSago with a friendly staff at Torio train station

-We met this guy at the ticketing station of Tiroi.
-With a few minutes of conversation, we got ideas including what mobile network has good signal in Sembilan and how to easily get to some tourists spots in the area.
-We were grateful when he offered his phone to call our contact for homestay.
+We met a friendly train staff at the ticketing station of Tiroi.
+He gave us little info about the place including the mobile network that has a good signal in Sembilan.
+We were really grateful when he even offered us to use his phone so we can call our contact for the homestay.

 Tip #1: Make sure to book earlier if you want to include homestay programme in your itinerary.
 Notify the agent or your contact of your time and date of arrival.
 In our case, our foster parent fetched us at Tiroi station.